Understanding the different types of mobile devices

 Tablets are small handheld computers with screens typically between 7 and 10 inches in diameter.
 While this provides more display space than a smartphone, tablets also benefit from responsive websites that will adjust graphics and page elements to the appropriate size.
 While most types of tablet devices don’t have phone call capabilities, they do offer email function with the aid of Wi-Fi or a 3G/4G connection.
 Including a hyperlinked email address when you build a mobile site will enable tablet users to quickly initiate communication with you.
 Tablets also have virtual keyboards.
 Tapping a keyboard on the screen can be cumbersome, so eliminating the need to type in an email address will be appreciated by the user.

 Laptops and netbooks have varied screen display sizes; the screen could be as big as 17 inches in diameter, or as small as about 10 inches.
 Laptop and netbook users will have access to the Internet, as well as a full keyboard.
 Still, because the screen size of a mobile computer will vary between devices, it is important to create a site that is responsive and able to react to the user’s device.

 Mobile device types are an ever-changing landscape, but one thing is for sure – they are not going anywhere.
 Having a website that translates to all different kinds of mobile devices enables you to reach more users.
 If your site is not responsive or mobile-friendly, a user is unlikely to remain on your site.
 Do yourself a favor by seeking out one of the best mobile website builders and creating an adaptable, friendly site that will enable people easily reach out to you from mobile phones and tablets.

 Do you still need help building a mobile-friendly, responsive website?
-Check out our tutorials of how to create a mobile website.
+Check out our ultimate tutorial of how to create a website.